Skip to content

 What is Loom AI?

 Loom AI generates automatic summaries, action item lists, and chapter markers for recorded videos.
-It's available on Business and Enterprise plans.
+It's included on the Business + AI plan ($24/user/month) and Enterprise.
 The summaries are accurate for structured recordings like product walkthroughs and feature explanations.
 For freeform discussions or recordings over 30 minutes with multiple speakers, summary quality is moderate and benefits from manual review before sharing.

 Can viewers comment on Loom videos?